-As many of us get used to working from home for the foreseeable future, it's more important than ever to have one of the best home printers in your house.
+It's 2022, and it still looks like we'll be working from home for the foreseeable future, which is why it's more important than ever to have one of the best home printers in your house.
 Just like in the office, you need a printer in your household that can handle printing without a snag.
 After all, your time at home is now just as important as your time at work ever was, especially given the current situation and compulsory work from home periods.

 The best home printers need to be more versatile than regular printers since the modern household needs to print out a wide range of documents.
 You'll often find you need to print out forms and documents in your day to day.